close

 Useful weather apps for Germany

 As the old German saying goes: "There's no such thing as bad weather, only inappropriate clothing."
-But if you’re sick of constantly dressing for a minimum of three seasons to try to keep pace with the famously fickle German weather (sunhat, waterproofs, crampons, you know the drill...) you might be on the lookout for an accurate weather forecast.
+But if you’re sick of constantly dressing for a minimum of three seasons to try to keep pace with the infamously fickle German weather (sunhat, waterproofs, crampons, you know the drill...) you might be on the lookout for an accurate weather forecast.

 If you're new in town and not sure where to start, here's a round-up of the most popular and reliable weather apps in Germany.
 And if you're still blindly faithful to the pre-installed weather app on your mobile phone, maybe it's time to make a change...